On the Quasitrace Problem and a Characterization of W*-algebras: Introduction

+Condition $(iv)$ is established by considering the more general study of quasilinear maps.
+The best-known result in that direction is the generalized Mackey-Gleason Theorem of Bunce and Wright \cite{BunceWright}, which essentially states that any bounded quasilinear map from a W*-algebra (with no Type I$_2$ direct summand) to a Banach space is a bounded linear operator.
+Their work is the key ingredient that allows us to establish that a Type II$_1$ AW*-factor $\A$ is a W*-factor if and only if it is a \emph{$\ast$-homomorphic retract of its bidual}.

+It turns out that studying which unital C*-algebras arise as $\ast$-homomorphic retracts of their biduals is related to the other major open problem in the theory of AW*-algebras.
+We will say more about this below.

-Finally, while we were unable to obtain a proof of our conjectured characterization of \Wstar-algebras, we were able to obtain an intermediary result between our abstract conjecture and the concrete Pedersen Theorem for certain \Cstar-algebras with trivial centre (in particular, \emph{countably decomposable} \AW-factors).
-In particular, we show:
+While we were unable to obtain a proof of our conjectured characterization of W*-algebras, we were able to obtain an intermediate result between our abstract conjecture and the concrete Pedersen Theorem for certain simple unital C*-algebras.
+In particular, we prove the following strengthening of Pedersen's Theorem for simple AW*-factors.